Ares (magazine): Publication history

-Simulations Publications, Inc. (SPI) began publishing Ares in 1980 as a science-fiction companion to Strategy & Tactics.Ares magazine was similar to Strategy & Tactics, with a game every issue, but it focused on science-fiction and fantasy.
-SPI suffered financial problems and went into debt, and TSR bought the company and its assets in 1982.
-Shannon Appelcine stated that "TSR did very little with SPI's roleplaying games.
-Ares Magazine #12 (1982), which was prepared by SPI and published by TSR, included a game called 'Star Traders,' which was for use with Universe; it was the last support for that game system [...]
+As game historian Shannon Appelcline noted, "TSR did very little with SPI's roleplaying games.
+Ares Magazine #12 (1982), which was prepared by SPI and published by TSR, included a game called Star Traders, which was for use with Universe; it was the last support for that game system [...]
 As TSR turned further away from SPI's origins, Ares magazine soon became an Ares section in Dragon magazine.
-However, it didn't focus on the SPI RPGs, but instead became a place to talk about TSR's own science-fiction games, such as Gamma World and Star Frontiers.
-TSR published SPI's science-fiction and fantasy magazine, Ares, from issue #12 (1982) through issue #17 (1984), then incorporated it into Dragon Magazine from issue #84 (April 1984) to issue #111 (July 1986).
+However, it didn't focus on the SPI RPGs, but instead became a place to talk about TSR's own science-fiction games, such as Gamma World and Star Frontiers."